weeco/documentation/README.md

 </p></a>

-This repository hosts the source code and content for the Repanda documentation website.
+This repository hosts the source code and content for the Redpanda documentation website.

 The source code for the Redpanda product is hosted in the [Redpanda product repository](https://github.com/redpanda-data/redpanda).